Category Archives: Former Monarchies

 Maria Isabella, Queen of the Two Sicilies; Credit – Wikipedia

 As Queen Consort, Maria Isabella had no interest in politics or government.
 After her many births, she was overweight and preferred to attend the theater, balls, and parties.
-She was described as kind and generous and was more popular than her husband.
+She was kind and generous and was more popular than her husband.
 In 1829, she took over the patronage of the girls’ boarding school located in the monastery complex of Santa Maria dei Miracoli in Naples and established a girls’ boarding school at the former monastery Santi Marcellino e Festo also in Naples called Queen Isabella Secondary School.

 Maria Isabella and her husband Francesco decided to travel to Spain for the wedding of their daughter Maria Christina and Maria Isabella’s brother Ferdinand VII, King of Spain.
 Ferdinand VII was three times a widower and had no surviving children.
 Although Francesco had gout and his health was declining, Maria Isabella had not been to Spain since her marriage twenty-seven years earlier and persuaded her husband to take the long trip.
-Leaving Naples in September 1829 on a ten-month trip, they visited Pope Pius VIII in Rome, and then in France, they visited Francesco’s daughter from his first marriage Maria Carolina who they had not seen for thirteen years.
+Leaving Naples in September 1829 on a ten-month trip, they visited Pope Pius VIII in Rome, and then in France, they visited Francesco’s daughter from his first marriage Maria Carolina.
 Finally, the bride Maria Christina and the groom Ferdinand VII met in Aranjuez, Spain on December 10, 1829, made their solemn entry into Madrid the next day, and were married.
 Maria Isabella and Francesco had an extended stay in Spain.
 On the return trip, Maria Isabella and Francesco met again with his daughter Maria Carolina and then traveled to Paris, France for a stay with King Charles X of France.
 Maria Isabella and Francesco arrived back in Naples on July 30, 1830.

 Francesco I, King of the Two Sicilies, 1829; Credit – Wikipedia